Our Focus is Veteran Owned Businesses & Veteran Organizations

-On March 6, 1971, my dad was killed in Viet Nam; I was only a year old.
+“On March 6, 1971, my dad was killed in Vietnam; I was only a year old.
 I never had a chance to meet my dad and to my knowledge he never saw me either.
+I struggled with the sadness of “why him”.
 All my life I’ve felt the loss of his presence very strongly.
-As I grew older, I wanted to do something to support our veterans not only from Viet Nam but all veterans.
+For many years, I searched for answers about him; around 2014 my research paid off in a big way!

 As I was combing through the internet, I came across a website that listed names of other men who had served in the same unit as my dad.
 The first information I found was that he didn’t die alone – two other men lost their lives that same day.
 That bit of info shook my reality and gave me a huge wake-up call.
 I wasn’t the only one suffering – of course, I knew many of our servicemen died there but just knowing there was an incident that took three men on the same day was sobering.

 As I continued going through this website, I found the name of one man who had filled in the field with his email address.
 After my years of searching, you’d think I would jump at the chance to reach out and connect.
 But that was not true – I knew this man had seen three men in his unit be taken in an instant.
 I was afraid he wouldn’t answer or want to talk about my dad and I agonized for over a week about contacting him.
 Finally a friend urged me to send a message and see what would happen.